usds/discovery-sprint-guide/_pages/conducting.md

 Ideally, by the end of the first week, you should have some concrete directions to chase down and should spend the second week more focused on those areas.
 Focus on getting as complete a picture as possible of the current state of the organization and the history that led up to it.
 Spend time understanding organizational dynamics and relationships, and identify decision points, pain points, and aspirations.

 Once the sprint team has a good understanding of the organization and its challenges, the team should tailor their approach to what makes sense for the organization.
 A project or initiative that is just starting is going to be in a different place than one that has a large backlog that needs to be resolved.

+### Regular reporting to your stakeholders
+Part of the responsibilities of the sprint lead is to maintain good communication with the organization stakeholders throughout the duration of the sprint.
+This can be done using whatever methods make sense for the people involved (phone calls, emails etc.), daily and or weekly check-ins help keep everyone on the same page.

+Remember that your senior stakeholders are the ones who will bear the responsibility of anything you discover as well as all the recommendations in your report.
+It’s better not to surprise them.
+Interacting with them as true partners will help you set them up for success.
+And allowing a key stakeholder or two to see an early draft of your findings will give them the chance to weigh in on how to message some of your reporting in ways that their organization can hear, and that they themselves can prepare for.
+They may not always agree with you, but they shouldn’t feel caught out either.